logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

   </figure>
 </p>

 The clone dialog asks you to specify the URL of the repository to clone.
 The supported protocol is HTTPS.
-As an example, if the repository is hosted on Github, the URL should look like: `https://github.com/logicalclocks/hops-examples.git`.
+As an example, if the repository is hosted on GitHub, the URL should look like: `https://github.com/logicalclocks/hops-examples.git`.

 Then specify which branch you want to clone.
 By default the `main` branch will be used, however a different branch or commit can be specified by selecting `Clone from a specific branch`.